dedis/cothority/README.md

 go get -u github.com/dedis/cothority/cosi
 ```

-#### Using the CoSi Client
+#### Configuration

-To tell the CoSi client which cothority (public key) it should use for signing requests (signature verification), you need to specify a configuration file.
-One option is to use the [DEDIS cothority configuration file](https://github.com/dedis/cothority/blob/master/dedis-cothority.toml) which is included in this repository.
+To tell the CoSi client which existing cothority (public key) it should use for signing requests (signature verification), you need to specify a configuration file.
+For example, you could use the [DEDIS cothority configuration file](https://github.com/dedis/cothority/blob/master/dedis-cothority.toml) which is included in this repository.
 To have a shortcut for later on, set:

 ```
 export COTHORITY=$GOPATH/src/github.com/dedis/cothority/dedis-cothority.toml
 ```

+#### Usage

 To request a collective (Schnorr) signature `file.sig` on a `file` from the DEDIS cothority, use: